 - Improve conversion rate and cost per conversion

 Ultimately, your revenue stream and growth strategy provides ideas and direction on how you will do these five things.
 If your strategy doesn’t address these five, then your concept may not be worth pursuing.
-In other words, there is little point in creating a great product and brand when you don’t know how to monetise it.
+In other words, there is little point in creating a great product and brand when you don’t know how to monetize it.

 If you have a clearly laid out revenue stream and growth strategy that addresses the five factors outlined above, you are ready to go to step five.